janrobas/rocks/README.md

 ## Playing

-In this game, you fly your spaceship among rocks.
+In this game, you fly a spaceship among rocks.
 If you hit a rock, it's game over.
-You can also destroy rocks by shooting them.
+You can destroy rocks by shooting them.
 You shoot by clicking/tapping in the direction you want to shoot.
 Every time you shoot, you steer the ship in the opposite direction.

 ## License